-The state level stakeholders bring in new policies, reforms and innovation with regard to funding mechanisms, creating an enabling environment and providing opportunities for the ULBs to implement reforms in sanitation or urban development projects in the city levels.
+The state level stakeholders bring in new policies, reforms and innovation with regard to funding mechanisms, creating an enabling environment and providing opportunities for the ULBs to implement reforms in sanitation or urban development projects at the city levels.
 While state level stakeholders build strategies, ULBs are critical stakeholders to implement those strategies, policies and plans.
 The district level stakeholders play supervising roles and monitor the progress besides facilitating the implementing processes in a limited way.
-Current institutional arrangement for FSSM starts with AMRUT funds being made available to OWSSB which tenders construction (on Engineering Procurement and Construction mode) and five year O&M to private players.
-Cesspool trucks are procured from state and transferred to ULB for O&M which in turn is tendering out to private players for seven year who are expected to meet operational expenses through service usage charges from households.
-BCC and capacity activities is planned to be conducted through SBM funds.
-Remaining funds are to be allocated through convergence with other schemes and departments such as National Urban Health Mission, National Urban Livelihood Mission and Labour Commissioner among others.
+Current institutional arrangement for FSSM starts with AMRUT funds being made available to OWSSB which tenders construction (on Engineering

+Procurement and Construction mode) and five year O&M to private players.
+Cesspool trucks are procured from state and transferred to ULB for O&M, which are in-turn are tendered out to private players for seven year who are expected to meet operational expenses through service usage charges from households.
+BCC and capacity building activities is planned to be conducted through SBM funds.
+Remaining funds if required are to be allocated through convergence with other schemes and departments such as National Urban Health Mission, National Urban Livelihood Mission and Labour Commission among others